LogtalkDotOrg/logtalk3/manuals/sources/devtools/ports_profiler.rst

   ``rule``, and ``call`` ports)
 - clauses that are never used or seldom used

-The profiling data should be analyzed taking into account the expected behavior for the profiled predicates.
+The profiling data should be analyzed by taking into account the expected behavior for the profiled predicates.

 Profiling Prolog modules
 ------------------------